 juju add-model testing

-juju models command to list models hosted on the cloud.
-It will look very similar to:
+juju models command to list models hosted on the cloud:

 We can now deploy a Kubernetes charm.
 For example, here we deploy a charm by requesting the use of the ‘mariadb-pv’ workload storage pool we just set up: